Thursday, April 18, 2024

 I follow 7 Bank stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.

-Seven stocks (100%) are showing as cheap by historical median dividend yield.
-They are Bank of Montreal (TSX-BMO, NYSE-BMO), Bank of Nova Scotia (TSX-BNS, NYSE-BNS), Barclays PLC (LSE-BARC, NYSE-BCS), Canadian Imperial Bank of Commerce (TSX-CM, NYSE-CM), National Bank of Canada (TSX-NA, OTC-NTIOF), and Royal Bank of Canada (TSX-RY, NYSE-RY) and Toronto Dominion Bank (TSX-TD, NYSE-TD).
-There is no change from last month.
+Six stocks (86%) are showing as cheap by historical median dividend yield.
+They are Bank of Montreal (TSX-BMO, NYSE-BMO), Bank of Nova Scotia (TSX-BNS, NYSE-BNS), Barclays PLC (LSE-BARC, NYSE-BCS), Canadian Imperial Bank of Commerce (TSX-CM, NYSE-CM), and Royal Bank of Canada (TSX-RY, NYSE-RY) and Toronto Dominion Bank (TSX-TD, NYSE-TD).
+National Bank of Canada (TSX-NA, OTC-NTIOF) has been removed from this list.

 I follow 14 Financial Service stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.